Capital punishment in the United States: Methods

 Usage of lethal injection in the US:

 Firing squad usage in the United States:

 Number of executions each year by the method used in the United States and the earlier colonies from 1608 to 2004.
 The adoption of electrocution caused a marked drop off in the number of hangings, which was used even less with the use of the gas chamber.
 After Gregg v.
 Georgia, most states changed to lethal injection, leading to its rise.

-Of the 27 states with the death penalty, 23 provide lethal injection either as the sole method of execution, or as the primary method applying by default (if available) when the convict does not select one.
+Of the 27 states with the death penalty, 22 provide lethal injection either as the sole method of execution, or as the primary method applying by default (if available) when the convict does not select one.

-The four other states include South Carolina, which provides electrocution as the primary method, while Louisiana, Mississippi and Missouri allow the department of corrections to select the method.
+The five other states include South Carolina, which provides electrocution as the primary method, and Idaho, which provides firing squad as the primary method, while Louisiana, Mississippi and Missouri allow the department of corrections to select the method.

 Several states continue to use the three-drug protocol for lethal injection: firstly an anesthetic, secondly pancuronium bromide, a paralytic, and finally potassium chloride to stop the heart.
 Eight states have used a single-drug protocol, instead using a single anesthetic.

 While some state statutes specify the drugs required in executions, a majority does not.

 Electric chair usage in the United States.

 Gas chamber usage in the United States.

 Pressures from anti-death penalty activists have led to supply-chain disruptions of the chemicals used in lethal injections.
 Hospira, the only U.S. manufacturer of sodium thiopental, stopped making the drug in 2011, citing "[Hospira] would have to prove that it wouldn’t be used in capital punishment."
 In 2016, it was reported that more than 20 U.S. and European drug manufacturers including Pfizer (the owner of Hospira) had taken steps to prevent their drugs from being used for lethal injections.

 Since then, some states have used other anesthetics, such as pentobarbital, etomidate, or fast-acting benzodiazepines or sedatives like midazolam.
 In 2009, following the failed execution of Romell Broom, Ohio began using a one drug protocol of thiopental sodium intravenously for lethal injections, or an intramuscular injection of midazolam and hydromorphone if an IV site could not be established.

 Many states have since bought lethal injection drugs from foreign suppliers, and most states have made it a criminal offense to reveal the identities of drug suppliers or execution team members.
 In November 2015, California adopted regulations allowing the state to use its own public compounding pharmacies to make the chemicals.

 Lethal injection was held to be a constitutional method of execution by the U.S. Supreme Court in three cases: Baze v.
 Rees (2008), Glossip v.
 Gross (2015), and Bucklew v.
 Precythe (2019).